 Select Model

-The device will come pre-loaded with demo models.
-Use the up/down arrows to highlight the desired selection.
+The device will come pre-loaded with demo models, use the up/down arrows to highlight the desired selection.
 To make modifications to the model, press the right arrow when the model is highlighted to get to the model sub-menu.

+These demo models can be downloaded from www.FelixInstruments.com, and will include a text file description of the model, the date the model was built, and the varieties used to build the model.

 Load Model: When the right arrow is pressed while this is highlighted, the current model will be loaded, and the screen will return to the beginning display.